tlienart/tlienart.github.io/posts/2021/07/01-gmres.md

 3. the "grad" directions (where $p_k = A^tr_k$) lead to much faster convergence than the other two,
 4. all choices eventually lead to $\|r_n\|\approx 0$ as expected.

-@@alert,alert-info **Note**: when writing this post and running experiments, I was a bit surprised by how much better the "grad" version behaves compared to the others, especially since, to the best of my knowledge, no one seems to discuss this choice in the literature.
+@@alert,alert-info **Note**: when writing this post and running experiments, I was a bit surprised by how much better the "grad" version behaves compared to the others here, especially since I had not seen that choice discussed in the literature.
-It could be an artifact of the benchmark though, or it could be well known.
-Either way if you have thoughts on this, I'll be glad to [hear from you](https://github.com/tlienart/tlienart.github.io/issues/new/choose).
+It may well be an artefact of the benchmark though (see e.g. [next post](/posts/2021/05-cg/)), or a well known fact.
+Either way if you have thoughts on this, I'll be glad to [hear from you](https://github.com/tlienart/tlienart.github.io/issues/new/choose). @@

-Note that this is not always the case though as will be seen in the [next post](/posts/2021/05-cg/). @@

 We can repeat a similar experiment with a larger matrix and more iterations and look at the time taken since the start instead of the number of iterations.
 Before doing so note that: